RhyG/portfolio_site/README.md

 Once the wireframe was complete it was onto the design.
 It was during this phase I finalised the colour palette, I used the site [Coolors](http://coolors.co/) to help decide on a palette, and the site [Color.review](https://color.review/) to determine accessibility for the colours used.
 I wanted colours that stood out, and brightened up the site as it will otherwise be a fairly simple and flat site.

-I also decided on a font by using Google Fonts and browsing until I found something I liked, other than not wanting anything too dated or ugly I wasn't after anything specfic.
+I also decided on a font by using Google Fonts and browsing until I found something I liked, other than not wanting anything too dated or ugly I wasn't after anything specific.

 Finally was coming up with a logo.
 For this I used a similar logo I have used in the past, and had the designer who made it make some modifications.